JosephDePalo/JosephDePalo.github.io/_posts/2025-07-26-owasp10-lab-part-1.md

 hash, so we should be able to crack it quite easily using online tools.

 ![Admin Password](/assets/img/42d7cce3.png)

+### Mitigation

+Anywhere that would allow a user to execute arbitrary commands should be heavily protected and often it is best to limit the capabilities of these features.
+Though not shown in this example, even forms that are not intended to execute arbitrary commands can be used to do so if fed into some kind of interpreter (think SQL injections).

+As for the passwords, they should not have been hashed with SHA-256.
+A secure key derivation function (KDF) should be used instead, like argon2 or bcrypt.
+These algorithms both take salts and are purpose built for storing passwords.

 ## 4. Insecure Design